2025 Business Planning Priorities for Cross-Functional Product Teams

 Don’t Stop Investing in Understanding Your Customers

-The worst kind of scenario you face in 2024 is reducing your customer insights and marketing line items and losing market share because of a lack of information, which leads to taking the wrong actions, and losing relevance among your customer base.
+The worst kind of scenario you face in 2025 is losing market share because of a lack of information, which leads to taking the wrong actions, and losing relevance among your customer base.
 Remember, it can take decades to recover market share that was lost over just a year or two, so tread carefully.

-Also, understand that consumers are currently suffering a lack of confidence heading into 2024 because of inflation, high mortgage rates, and the rising costs of materials among other cost-of-living increases.
+Also, understand that, as they have been for over a year now, consumers are still suffering a lack of confidence heading into 2025 because of uncertainty regarding the economy, high mortgage rates, and the cost of home improvement materials among other cost-of-living increases.
 How you communicate with them will be critical for maintaining and gaining share in competitive markets and increasing revenue.

 Qualitative and quantitative customer usage and attitude (U&A) research will provide you with this information.
 We recommend you first lean into qualitative research to understand more deeply what is influencing customer behaviors, especially as market conditions are shifting.